teisdbr/winlibrs-docs-test/faq.md

 ### Which Incidents to Send

 Generally we want any Incident that is able to report the minimum amount of data required by the NIBRS Code.
-This includes 90-Series Offenses (90A, 90Z, etc...), however if the 90-Series Offenses doesn't have an arrest associated with it we will not pass it along to NIBRS.
+This includes Group B / 90-Series Offenses (90A, 90Z, etc...), however if the Group B / 90-Series Offenses doesn't have an arrest associated with it we will not pass it along to NIBRS.

 In general, an Incident needs to have the following information to be reported: